Maybe Green Arrow got you hooked. Or Hawkeye.

 For an individual to be a successful hunting guidesman, he/she needs to have sufficient knowledge and education about the wildlife - not just one or two species.

-It is best to have a college-level education or a degree to understand wildlife and their natural habitat; however, experience speaks more in this respect.
+It’s best to have a college-level education or a degree to understand wildlife and their natural habitat.
+However, experience speaks more in this respect.

 This gives a sense of community and belonging to the archers and allows people with similar interests to interact and communicate.